-Brooklyn teacher wins Milken Educator award, only winner in New York state
+Brooklyn teacher wins Milken Educator Award, only winner in New York state

-Francois was one of 40 educators nationwide and the only educator in New York to win the Milken Educator Award.
+But that's exactly what happened after Francois was named one of 40 educators nationwide and the only New York teacher to win the Milken Educator Award.

-The award was announced in front of the entire student body of Bushwick's Math, Engineering and Science Academy, MESA, Wednesday morning.
+The award was announced in front of the entire student body of Bushwick's Math, Engineering and Science Academy, known as MESA.

 She started as a teacher at MESA and was promoted to assistant principal.

 Under her supervision, Regents pass rates have increased by more than 17% for algebra and chemistry.
-When there was a search for the perfect unsung hero to win the Milken Educator Award, her name came up.
+And when there was a search for the perfect unsung hero to win the Milken Educator Award, her name came up.

-"I'm like their second mom, they literately are calling me mom and they say, 'You mean so much to me, you inspire me,'" Francois said.
+"I'm like their second mom," she said "They literately are calling me mom, and they say, 'You mean so much to me, you inspire me.'"

-Students describe Francois as kind, and say she's teacher who will text you to keep on track when their grades are down.
+Students describe Francois as kind and say she's teacher who will text you to keep on track when your grades are down.

-"I was just like just weighed down with all the stuff I was going through, and she noticed and she took me aside," said Aisha Washington, a senior.
+"I was just like just weighed down with all the stuff I was going through, and she noticed and she took me aside," senior Aisha Washington said.
 "We worked towards how I could get back to where I was."

-Francois is engaged to a teacher at another school and expects some of her $25,000 will go to the one day this Princess will be a queen.
+Francois is engaged to a teacher at another school and expects some of her $25,000 will go toward the day this Princess will become a queen.

-"I'm wedding planning right now and so as an educator trying to plan a wedding, it's a lot of money."
+"I'm wedding planning right now, and so as an educator trying to plan a wedding, it's a lot of money," she said.

 ----------